csinva/csinva.github.io/_notes/research_ovws/ovw_interp.md

 - [Towards A Rigorous Science of Interpretable Machine Learning](https://arxiv.org/pdf/1702.08608.pdf) (doshi-velez & kim 2017)
   - ![Screen Shot 2020-08-03 at 10.58.13 PM](../assets/interp_eval_table.png)
+- Interpreting Interpretability: Understanding Data Scientists’ Use of Interpretability Tools for Machine Learning ([kaur, ..., caruana, wallach, vaughan, 2020](https://dl.acm.org/doi/pdf/10.1145/3313831.3376219))
+  - used contextual inquiry + survey of data scientists (SHAP & InterpretML GAMs)
+  - results indicate that data scientists over-trust and misuse interpretability tools
+  - few of our participants were able to accurately describe the visualizations output by these tools

 - [Benchmarking Attribution Methods with Relative Feature Importance](https://arxiv.org/abs/1907.09701) (yang & kim 2019)
   - train a classifier, add random stuff (like dogs) to the image, classifier should assign them little importance
 - [Visualizing the Impact of Feature Attribution Baselines](https://distill.pub/2020/attribution-baselines/)